patrickstuedi/patrickstuedi.github.io/code.md

 comments: false
 ---

 I like building hardware-aware software and distributed systems.
-Here is a list of my current and recent projects:
+Here is a list of my current and recent projects with code I have written over the years:

 ### Apache Crail